 Yes, you can always use a gradient, but that is not real cel shading.
 Cel shading gives you plenty of challenges.
 Don’t doubt that.
 Mastering something is always different than being just good at something.

 Time is your guide in the search for your style.
 Time told and showed me the things that I liked.
 With time I was able to experience different emotions when drawing, and the ones that gave me the best feelings were the things that I kept in my style.

-I believe the anime style creation starts by searching and watching the artists that you truly idolize.
-Trying to search the feeling inside you if that is also the drawing style you would like to master.
+I believe anime-style creation starts by searching and watching the artists you truly idolize —trying to search the feeling inside you if that is also the drawing style you want to master.